Pitch Deck Guide › Investment Ask Slide

 Pitch Deck Guide: Common Mistakes to Avoid

-• Being too broad in the use of funds (specific product & growth goals are better than accounting categories like R&D, G&A, etc.)
+• Broad use of funds (specific product & growth goals are better than accounting categories like R&D, G&A, etc.)

 Pitch Deck Guide: Design Tips for Great Slides